 My skin is really, really sensitive.
 I like to joke that merely looking at a new product leads to breakouts.
-So, perhaps I should have been less surprised with it became clear my sensitive skin wasn’t limited to just my face and chest.
+So, perhaps I should have been less surprised when it became clear my sensitive skin wasn’t limited to just my face and chest.
 My skin is picky and lubes and intimate products are no exception.
-These formulas on in and on our bodies, so it's equally as (if not more than) important to investigate the ingredients list.
+These formulas go in and on our bodies, so it's equally as (if not more than) important to investigate the ingredients list.

 “The number of women who suffer from vaginal dryness is often understated.
 Typically, when we speak of vaginal dryness we think of women in their late 40s, 50s, and beyond.
 This is because this condition is more commonly associated with women who have decreased estrogen levels due to menopause,” says Coleman.
 “We know, however, younger women also suffer from vaginal dryness due to contraceptive medications, stress, breastfeeding, or as a result of frequent vaginal infections.”
 Vaginal dryness is also a huge contributor to painful sex, and the American College of Obstetricians and Gynecologists reports that, three out of four women experience painful sex at some point in their lives.
 While there are plenty of causes for this, lube can often help if there are no major underlying factors.